Continued from Part One…

 By 1976 McDonald was involved in the founding of a new and very different group.
 Joined by ex-Spooky Tooth guitarist Mick Jones and American singer Lou Gramm, McDonald launched Foreigner.
 The group would go onto become one of the biggest-selling acts of the rock era, and the music it made seemed a far cry from McDonald’s adventurous early progressive rock leanings.
 But McDonald doesn’t view it that way.

 “Foreigner was based on songs,” he says.
-“It no different to me than anything else I had done.
+“It was no different to me than anything else I had done.
 I mean, King Crimson wasn’t born out of whole cloth; it was a combination of people’s experience, talent, and songwriting.
 So for me to become a founding member of Foreigner was no different.”
 Though he still played the occasional wind or brass instrument, in the English-American hard rock group, McDonald worked primarily as a guitarist.
 “People don’t realize that I was playing guitar way before King Crimson,” he says.
 “That was always my main songwriting instrument.”

 The original Foreigner lineup; Ian McDonald at right